Japanese invasion of Legazpi: Disposition of forces

-Legazpi, Albay is the capital of Albay Province, in far southern Luzon at the southern end of the Bicol Peninsula.
+Legazpi is the capital of Albay Province, in far southern Luzon at the southern end of the Bicol Peninsula.
 The city of Legazpi was an important seaport, and the southern terminus of the Manila Railway.

 The area of Legazpi was in theory defended by General Wainwright's South Luzon Force with two infantry divisions, the 41st Division to the west and the 51st Division to the east.
 With these two divisions, Parker was expected to cover a very large geographic area with five large bays suitable for amphibious operations, and over 250 mi of coastline suitable for landings.
 Moreover, both divisions were undermanned, poorly trained, and suffered from a serious shortage of equipment.
-In addition, the situation was complicated further in that the enlisted troops spoke only the local Bicol languages, whereas the officers spoke only Tagalog and English.
+In addition, the situation was complicated further in that the enlisted troops spoke only the local Bikol languages, whereas the officers spoke only Tagalog and English.

 On the Japanese side, General Homma had organized a detachment of 2500 men from the IJA 16th Division, led by Major General Naoki Kimura, with the Infantry Group HQ, 33rd Infantry Regiment and a battery from the 22nr Field Artillery Regiment.
 He also had a detachment of 575 men from the Kure 1st SNLF.